qulong0908/mybatis-gpt/README.md

-# mybtais-gpt
+# mybatis-gpt
-no more repetitive work!mybtais-gpt!
+no more repetitive work!mybatis-gpt!